27 Polynomials for approximating functions

 Throughout this book, we’ve been using straight-line approximations to functions around an input \(x_0\). \[g(x) = f(x_0) + \partial_x f(x_0) [x-x_0]\] One way to look at \(g(x)\) is as a straight-line function.
 Another way is as a first-order polynomial.
 This raises the question of what a second-order polynomial approximation should be.
 Rather than the polynomial matching just the slope of \(f(x)\) at \(x_0\), we can arrange things so that the second-order polynomial will also match the curvature of the \(f()\).
 Since the curvature involves only the first and second derivatives of a function, the polynomial constructed to match both the first and the second derivative will necessarily match the slope and curvature of \(f()\).
 This can be accomplished by setting the polynomial coefficients appropriately.

 Start with a general, second-order polynomial centered around \(x_0\): \[g(x) \equiv a_0 + a_1 [x-x_0] + a_2 [x - x_0]^2\] The first- and second-derivatives, evaluated at \(x=x_0\) are: \[\partial_x g(x)\left.{\Large\strut}\right|_{x=x_0} = a_1 + 2 a_2 [x - x_0] \left.{\Large\strut}\right|_{x=x_0} = a_1\] \[\partial_{xx} g(x)\left.{\Large\strut}\right|_{x=x_0} = 2 a_2\] Notice the 2 in the above expression.
-When we want to write the coefficient \(a_2\) in terms of the second derivative of \(g()\), we will end up with
+When we want to express the coefficient \(a_2\) using the second derivative of \(g()\), we will end up with

 \[a_2 = \frac{1}{2} \partial_{xx} g(x)\left.{\Large\strut}\right|_{x=x_0}\]